bueltge/wordpress-basis-theme/readme.md

 # WordPress Basis Theme
 Basis provides a highly customizable starting point for your theme development

-## Descripton
+## Description
 Basis has been built to make theme development for WordPress easier.
-If you are an experienced theme developer or a total beginner, Basis provides a highly customizable starting point for your theme development and give your the typicly development with WordPress by use Hooks.
+If you are an experienced theme developer or a total beginner, Basis provides a highly customizable starting point for your theme development and give your the typically development with WordPress by use Hooks.
 Basis comes with a pre-defined set of templates, no styles or style-framework for pure development.
 The theme is widget-ready and introduces a number of custom functions.

 Basis has an long tradition, development and maintenance since 2007 - see on the [project page](http://wpbasis.de).
 The new version with the codename `namespace` ;) is usable, but changed in the course of time.

-* The plugin have a lot of hooks, always startet with `wp_basis_`
+* The plugin have a lot of hooks, always started with `wp_basis_`
   * also the next string is the string of the template `wp_basis_single_`
   * the next string on the hook logic is 'before' or 'after' an element in the markup, sometimes 'content' - `wp_basis_single_before_content`
-* the `functions.php` is current only for check the functions, include a minimium from the often used defaults;
+* the `functions.php` is current only for check the functions, include a minimum from the often used defaults;
   * older solutions do you find in the `classes-old` in branch `stacker`

+## Child Theme Usage
+See the repository for a [starter kit](https://github.com/bueltge/wordpress-basis-theme-Child-Starter), a example.

 ## Installation
 ### Requirements
 * WordPress (also Multisite) version 3.3 and later (tested at 3.4)
 * PHP 5.3 (use PHP namespaces)

-## Child Theme Usage
-See the repository for a [starter kit](https://github.com/bueltge/wordpress-basis-theme-Child-Starter), a example.

-## Composer Usage
+### Composer Usage
 The plugin is available as Composer package and can be installed via Composer:
 `composer create-project bueltge/wordpress-basis-theme --no-dev`.

 The package is on [packagist](https://packagist.org/packages/bueltge/wordpress-basis-theme) and the package name is `bueltge/wordpress-basis-theme`.

-## Grunt usage
+### Grunt usage
-### What is Grunt?
+#### What is Grunt?
 Grunt is a JavaScript task runner.
 For a detailed description see [Grunt.js homepage](http://gruntjs.com/).

-### Requirements
+#### Requirements
 * [Node.js](http://nodejs.org/)

-### Installation
+#### Installation
 It's quite simple.
 After Node.js installation, just run the following command (in the theme's folder, where the `package.json` file is located):
 ```shell
 npm install
 ```
 The Node Package Management (npm) will read the `package.json` and will install all the packages listed in the `devDependencies` object.

-### Usage
+#### Usage
 By default, there's one main task configured: `default`.
 For configuration see `Gruntfile.js`.
 In the command line, you can run
 ```shell
 grunt